North Italy Road Trip: Best 7-Day Italian Lakes Itinerary

 Other Things to Know

-This north Italy travel itinerary also takes into consideration driving times; since the lakes are big and the roads are winding, moving between towns takes some time.
+This northern Italy itinerary also takes into consideration driving times; since the lakes are big and the roads are winding, moving between towns takes some time.

 If you prefer to avoid driving, here’s how to plan an Italy itinerary using only public transportation!